-The Company prohibits certain transactions in the Company's securities under the terms of its insider trading policy, including engaging in hedging transactions to hedge against losses on the Company's securities, including but not limited to collars, forward sale contracts, trading in publicly traded options, puts, calls or other derivative instruments, and engaging in short sales of the Company's securities.
-Additionally, directors, officers and employees may not hold Company securities in margin accounts or otherwise pledge Company securities as collateral for a loan unless a waiver from this restriction is granted by the Chief Executive Officer or the Chairman of the Compensation Committee.
+The Company prohibits certain transactions in the Company's securities under the terms of its insider trading policy, including engaging in hedging transactions and short sales of the Company's securities, trading in options, warrants, puts and calls or similar instruments on the Company's securities.
+Additionally, directors, officers and employees may not hold Company securities in margin accounts or otherwise pledge Company securities as collateral for a loan unless a waiver from this restriction is granted.